industrial-edge/iot-gateway/docs/Installation.md

 ## Setting up the OPC UA Connector

 - Open the OPC UA Connector Configurator
-- Enter the Databus User and Password in the Settings.
-"Bulk Publish" must be deactivated.
 - Add your PLC as a data source
 - Browse the tags and select  `GDB_externalSignals_tankSignals_actLevel` with a 100ms acquisition cycle.